-You then perform all operations that you need using this EntityManager and finally you must close it.
-Forgetting to close it will lead to memory/resource leaks.
+You then perform all operations that you need using this EntityManager.

+If you manually created the EntityManager using createEntityManager() then you must also close it; forgetting to close it will lead to memory/resource leaks.

 '''

 em.close();

 '''

 In general you will be performing all operations on a EntityManager within a transaction, whether your transactions are controlled by your JavaEE container, by a framework such as Spring, or by locally defined transactions.
 In the examples below we will omit the transaction demarcation for clarity.